 Take Upper Belvedere, for example, which hosts the Carlone Contemporary series of small exhibitions that place a newer art object or installation within the glorious historical surrounds of the palace’s Carlone Hall.

 The series continues in 2021 with sculptural objects created by Irene and Christine Hohenbüchler, a choice that seems natural given the gift of various works by these twins (mostly from the early 1990s) to Belvedere.
+The items on display include cribs with a cage-like feel to them, rising metal sculptures and a limestone sculpture like the one pictured above.

 One of their larger works emerged through the ongoing Safety Curtain art project at the famous Vienna State Opera, which sees the entire protective curtain between the stage and auditorium used as a 176m2 canvas.